phillies2k/Hitch/README.md

 Two folders ('assets' and 'public') will be created in your application folder.
 Within these the tool will create your ready to use kick-start application.

+There are two ways to get your app working:
+Either you can configure a vhost for the public directory of your application or go to your "app/index.js" file and set the root property to your web-root pointing to your application's public directory.
-Point your browser to 'public/index.html' and have a look at your freshly created hitch application.
+Point your browser to <our application and have a look at your freshly created hitch application.

 ## Configuration